 With a couple hundred potted plants sitting around, there will be at least 20 to 30 with ant nests in them.
 The ants are literally everywhere.

 It would be cost prohibitive to try to treat my whole property.
 The best I can do is submerge the potted plants in water, overnight.
 I have to do this to many pots several times a season.
-I have lost many potted plants to ant infestation, over the years.

 I am able to keep the ants out of the house.
 I do this by using a boric acid/sugar mixture.
 The mixture must be placed absolutely everywhere that it is practical and safe to do so.